Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Inference: A Novel Two-parameter Sensitivity Analysis Model

-The randomization of the RCT will ensure that this estimator is consistent for the target estimand ATOT on the overlapping region $\mathcal{X}$, i.e., for $E\{Y_k^o(1)-Y_k^o(0) \mid X_k^o \in \X, Z^o_k=1\}$.
-Theorem \ref{thm_rct_consistency} below establishes consistency of the estimator for general randomization design.
-More specifically, for completely randomized and stratified designs the estimator is approximately normally distributed in large samples.
+The randomization of the RCT will ensure that this estimator is consistent for the ATOT on the {common support} $\mathcal{X}$, i.e., for $E\{Y_k^o(1)-Y_k^o(0) \mid X_k^o \in \X, Z^o_k=1\}$.
+Theorem \ref{thm_rct_consistency} below establishes the consistency of the estimator for a general randomization design.
+More specifically, for completely randomized and stratified designs, the estimator is approximately normally distributed in large samples.
 This is proved through Theorem \ref{thm_rct_clt} below.